A Fellowship Promoting Panama Canal Zone Connections

 The preamble of the bylaws of the Society states:

 The Society currently has over 2,000 members, with members located in all 50 states, Puerto Rico, the Virgin Islands, and 10 foreign countries, including the Republic of Panama.
-The largest concentration of members is in Florida; however, there are large numbers in California, Texas, Louisiana, Alabama, and North Carolina.
+The largest concentration of members is in Florida; however, there are large numbers in Alabama, California, North Carolina, and Texas.

 The Society publishes an annual directory and four issues annually of the Canal Record, the official publication of the Society.
 The Society also sponsors an annual reunion, generally in the summer in Orlando, Florida.
-Dues for membership in the Society are $40 per year.
-Renewal for inactive and first time eligible memberships includes a $10 admin fee if not paid by January 31st.
+Dues for membership in the Society are $50 per year.
+Renewal for inactive and first-time eligible memberships add a $10 admin fee.
+Current members, if dues are not paid by January 31st (of the next year), add $10 late fee.